microsoft/genaiscript/docs/src/content/docs/reference/scripts/container.md

 )
 ```

-then use repo as your image name
+Then use the repo as your image name

 ```js
 const container = await host.container({ image: repo, ... })